 If the program is cancelled by Spring Arbor University, the fee is refundable or transferable to another CCS program, provided there is an opening on another program.
 A portion of the study abroad fee is also refundable if a student is on the waiting list for a program and is not allowed to officially enroll on that program.

-CCS options must have a minimum number of participants by the end of finals week in May 2014 to avoid cancellation at that time.
+CCS options must have a minimum number of participants by the end of finals week in May to avoid cancellation at that time.
 Also, if enough students drop out of an experience before the final cut-off date in the fall, the CCS office retains the right to cancel the option.
-Options can also be cancelled if a U.S. Department of State (DOS) travel warning is issued for the country of destination or if safety issues become a concern for that destination.
+Options can also be cancelled if a U.S. Department of State (DOS) travel advisory indicating risks to security is issued for the country of destination or if safety issues become a concern for that destination.
 Students will then be asked to sign up for a different experience.
 The $150 study abroad fee is transferable to another experience if SAU cancels the option for which students are registered.